 - A Paphlagonian trumpet, also with an ox head, with a rougher sound than the previous

 - A reed pipe of the Medes that made a horrible noise

 - A Tyrrhenian type of Phrygian whistle with a very light sound

-Clearly Zedler’s author took the word Posaune to mean something other than the familiar brass instrument with a slide in ancient times.
-It appears that other authors didn’t understand the distinction.
+Clearly Zedler’s author took the word Posaune to mean something other than the familiar brass instrument.
+That is, he didn’t assume it had a slide in ancient times.
+Other authors, however, didn’t understand the distinction.